 The members of the Nominating & Strategy Committee are Messrs.
 Alvarez, Nahmad and Tapella.
-Mr. Tapella was nominated and added to this committee on May 25, 2006.
-We have elected to apply the exemption related to a controlled company provided by the NYSE and the AMEX which allows a company that has more than 50% of the voting power held by an individual (Mr. Nahmad has a combined voting power of 53.3% as of the record date) to be exempted from complying with rules requiring that only independent directors comprise our Nominating & Strategy Committee or adopt a charter.
+We have elected to apply the exemption related to a controlled company provided by the NYSE and the AMEX which allows a company that has more than 50% of the voting power held by an individual (Mr. Nahmad has a combined voting power of 54.8% as of the record date) to be exempted from complying with rules requiring that only independent directors comprise our Nominating & Strategy Committee or adopt a charter.
 The Nominating & Strategy Committee is responsible for (a) establishing procedures for the selection and retention of members of the Board of Directors, (b) evaluating Board nominees and members and (c) recommending nominees.
 Shareholders may also make recommendations for director nominations by sending a letter to the Nominating & Strategy Committee, or may make a nomination by complying with the notice procedures set forth in the Company's Bylaws and in accordance with the procedures set forth under "Information Concerning Shareholder Proposals" set forth in this proxy statement.
-The Nominating & Strategy Committee met one time during 2006.
+The Nominating & Strategy Committee met once during 2007.